Shimerville, Pennsylvania

 Shimerville is an unincorporated community, located on Pennsylvania Route 100 and Pennsylvania Route 29 South in Upper Milford Township in Lehigh County, Pennsylvania.
-The community is located outside and to the south of Macungie and to the west of Vera Cruz.
-It is part of the Lehigh Valley, which has a population of 861,899 and is the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+The community is located south of Macungie and west of Vera Cruz.
+It is part of the Lehigh Valley, which has a population of 861,899 and is the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Shimerville is served by the Emmaus post office, with the ZIP Code of 18049.
 A prominent business in the village is the Shimerville Center, with its firearm range and catered events building.